renpy/renpy/sphinx/source/config.rst

     While this defaults to False, it's set to True when :func:`gui.init` is called.

+.. var:: config.defer_tl_scripts = Fasle

+    When True, avoids loading scripts in the tl directory until the language is selected.
+See :ref:`deferred-translations`.

 .. var:: config.developer = "auto"

     If set to True, developer mode is enabled.
 Developer mode gives